 There are good views all day long.
-Nevertheless, we recommend to take breaks.
+But it's worth it to take breaks.
 Good places to do so are Schynige Platte, Mürren, Wengen and Kleine Scheidegg.
-These are perfect places to enjoy the views while not on board a train, or to have lunch or a coffee.
+These are perfect places to enjoy the views, or to have lunch or a coffee.
 Shopping can be done in Interlaken, Mürren, Wengen and Grindelwald.

-- Create an itinerary.
+- Create a detailed itinerary.
 The suggested trip can be done in a day if you depart early (we suggest around 8:00 AM).
 If you don't include the walks you can depart later.
-Do take some extra time into account to have lunch and take pictures.
-Have a look at the timetable so you'll know about exact departure and arrival times;
+Plan extra time to have lunch and to take pictures.
+Have a look at the timetable so you'll know about exact departure and arrival times.

-- Even though the optional walks are easy, you may want to familiarize yourself with what's it's like to hike in the Swiss Alps.
+- Even though the optional walks are easy, you may want to learn what's it's like to hike in the Swiss Alps.